narcelin/contax/dev/learningNotes.md

 - Currently using useEffectFocus will need to link useEffect to changes in database somehow

+- When dropping Database.
+Contax still shows previous data.
+Is this a cache issue?
+  - Should show nothing since the databases are all dropped.
+Technically this wont happen.
+Databases wont be dropped but info deleted.
+WHAT IF I decide to change a db table?
+Then may not update properly until it is restarted

 ### Questions for Friends

 - How should I manage state in my application?